Turkey's president unwavering on two-state policy to resolve Cyprus' ethnic division

 “No one can bear to waste another 50 years of time,” Erdogan said during a joint news conference with Turkish Cypriot leader Ersin Tatar.
 "If there is to be a return to the negotiating table, the only way to do this is to recognize the Turkish Republic of Northern Cyprus."

-It also dashes hopes harbored by Cyprus’ internationally-recognized government of a speedy return to negotiations, although a spokesman for President Nikos Anastasiades said Monday that Erdogan will be judged by his deeds rather than his words.
+It also dashes hopes harbored by Cyprus’ internationally recognized government of a speedy return to negotiations, although a spokesman for President Nikos Christodoulides said Monday that Erdogan would be judged by his deeds, rather than his words.

 Cyprus was split in 1974 when Turkey invaded in the wake of a coup by supporters of union with Greece.
 Turkish Cypriots declared independence nearly a decade later, but that's only recognized by Turkey, which maintains more than 35,000 troops and an array of armaments in the north.